CSC591-MASE-ASA/x9115asa/hw/code/9/Readme.md

 This paper discusses the implementation of Genetic Algorithms, findings and reasonings behind making various implementation decisions.
 This implementation follows the semantics of GA wherein a new generation of candidates are created by selecting, crossovering and mutating the previous generation of candidates.
 The discussion of the findings investigates and shows evidences that GA is a strong candidate in the class of evolutionary algorithms.

 ### Introduction
 The basis of Genetic Algorithms is in selection of the fittest candidates and using them as a basis to produce a population of fitter candidates.
-The operations of selection, crossover and mutation mimic the biology process of evolution.
+The operations of selection, crossover and mutation mimic the biological process of evolution.
 Candidates inherit traits from their parents.
 If these traits help them survive and thrive, these candidates live on while unfit candidates die off.
 The population tends to become fitter due to this dying off and increased selection of fit candidates.
 (See concepts for detailed explanations of fitness).

 Genetic Algorithms, like most evolutionary algorithms are used to derive optimum candidates according to their fitness.
 Fitness may involve maximizing, minimizing, converging or a combination of these across multiple (possibly independant) objectives.
 For example a genetic algorithm could be used to optimize candidates based on height and weight, to be fit for track sports.

 In general, generations get progressively better and thus later generations of candidates are better (fitter) than previous generations.
+This works even if the optimum soltution or even direction is unknown.
+GA can therefore be applied in such types of problems where optimum solution where even characteristics of optimum solution are unknown.

 #### Terms
 1. Candidates - An instance of a solution.
 A candidate has decisions and fitness